Whatsapp Icon

 STAGE II STOMACH CANCER TREATMENT

 Stage II stomach cancer is usually treated with surgery to remove all or part of the stomach, omentum, and surrounding lymph nodes.
-A number of patients are treated with chemo or chemoradiation before surgery to try to shrink cancer and facilitate removal.
+Several patients are treated with chemo or chemoradiation before surgery to try to shrink the cancer and facilitate removal.
 Treatment can involve chemo alone or chemoradiation following surgery.

 STAGE III STOMACH CANCER TREATMENT